-Teaching demands so much of us, and if we let it, it can take over you entire lives.
+Teaching demands so much of us, and if we let it, it can take over our entire lives.

 Soon you find yourself working on school work constantly - yet never feeling caught up.